azirkande/MicroBatchingLibraryDemo/README.md

 ### BatchingLibrary.Core :
 This project holds the common stuff to be shared across other Libraries.
 Rightnow it contains dummy database modals.
 In the production it would be ORM model's entities.
-This lib has a method to configure the batch settings like size and  maximum time between calls.

 ### BatchingLibrary.Main:
 This is library can be consumed by API.
 Due to time constraints just created it as a Library, but ideally it should be consumed by an API and expose the methods